Government Property Awards 2025

 The winning nomination could demonstrate how they have:

-• Made a significant improvement to government property, the building or building services that impact
+• Made a significant improvement to government property, the building or building services that impact on the user, the wider public and/or the environment.

-• Delivered clearly defined benefits through encouraging effective working across sectors, managed and
+• Delivered clearly defined benefits through encouraging effective working across sectors, managed and reviewed through the life cycle of the project.

-• Clearly articulated the business case for the property change, demonstrating the continued justification of
+• Clearly articulated the business case for the property change, demonstrating the continued justification of the project strategically

 Smaller, Better, Greener Awards: